Armenians in Poland: Armenians today

-Most Armenians living in Poland today origins are from the post-Soviet emigration rather than the older Armenian community.
+Most Armenians living in Poland today have origins from the post-Soviet emigration rather than the older Armenian community.
 After the Soviet Union's collapse, thousands of Armenians came to Poland to look for the opportunity to better their life.
 It is estimated that between 40,000 and 80,000 Armenians came to Poland in the 1990s, (many of them returned to Armenia or went further West, but up to 10,000 stayed in Poland), with only about 3,000–8,000 from the so-called 'old emigration'.

 The Foundation of Culture and Heritage of Polish Armenians was established by the Ordinary of the Armenian-Catholic rite in Poland, Cardinal Józef Glemp, the Primate of Poland, on April 7, 2006 to care for the books, paintings, religious remnants which were saved from perishing when carried away from Armenian churches situated in the Eastern former parts of Poland captured by the Soviets during World War II.

 The Armenian Rite Catholic Church which had been historically centered in Galicia as well as in the pre-1939 Polish borderlands in the east, now has three parishes; one in Gdańsk, one in Warsaw and the other in Gliwice.
+In 2023, a former hospital chapel in Zabrze was granted to the Armenian Apostolic Church to host its only parish in Poland.

 There are also now schools in Poland that have recently opened or added on courses that teach Armenian language and culture either on a regular or supplementary basis in Warsaw and Kraków.

+There are some 20 khachkars in Poland, with various, typically multiple, dedications, including in Kraków, Elbląg, Gdańsk, Gliwice, Klebark Wielki, Wrocław, Warsaw, Łódź, Lublin, Zamość, Kurów, Szczecinek, Kielce, Święty Krzyż, Białystok, Kartuzy, Łomna, and Zabrze.
+The khachkars commemorate both tragic and positive events.
+The tragic ones include the Turkish-perpetrated Armenian genocide, massacres of Poles and Armenians by Ukrainian nationalists in World War II, Soviet deportations and murders of Armenian Catholic preachers, and the Second Nagorno-Karabakh War.
+The positive are the Polish-Armenian friendship, centuries-old Armenian presence in Poland, and the anniversaries of the creation of the Armenian alphabet, of the foundation of Armenian Diocese of Lwów, of the restoration of Armenian and Polish independence, and of the visit of Pope John Paul II to Armenia.

+The Skwer Ormiański (Armenian Square) in Warsaw and Zaułek Ormiański (Armenian Alley) in Gdańsk are named after the Armenians.

+Cuisine

+The kołacz of Armenians of Kuty and gandżabur, a traditional soup of Armenians in Poland, are designated traditional foods by the Ministry of Agriculture and Rural Development of Poland.